 - help formerly incarcerated inmates and family members stay on a positive path by conducting workshops at the SLO County Jail and Annex

-All workshops are led by the Center for Nonviolent Communication’s Certified Trainers, and help teach the principles of diplomatic communication in diverse settings.
+All workshops are led by Nonviolent Communication Practitioners, and help teach the principles of diplomatic communication in diverse settings.

 To learn more about Compassionate Communication, we encourage you to view "Nonviolent Communication Workshop", with Marshall B. Rosenberg, PhD.
 The following presentation is from CNVC.org.